RedCrewOS/open-qr-standard/profiles/core-profile.md

 #### Error Responses

-HTTP Status: 400, The specified QR Profile is not supported for this QR ID or the data provided was not valid
+HTTP Status: 400, The specified QR Profile is not supported for this Offer ID or the data provided was not valid

 HTTP Status: 401, Validation of the provided authorisation JWT failed

-HTTP Status: 422, The provided QR ID is not known
+HTTP Status: 422, The provided Offer ID is not known

 #### Successful Response